tj/jog/Readme.md

 ## jog(1)

 ```

   Usage: jog [options]

   Options:

     -h, --help          output usage information
     -V, --version       output the version number
+    -w, --within <ms>   filter events to within the given <ms>
+    -t, --type <name>   filter using the given type <name>
+    -l, --level <name>  filter using the given level <name>
     -f, --ignore-eof    do not stop on EOF
     -F, --file <path>   load from the given <path>
     -R, --redis         load from redis store
     -s, --select <fn>   use the given <fn> for filtering
     -m, --map <fn>      use the given <fn> for mapping
     -c, --color         color the json output

 ```

 ### Examples